dhhepting/dhhepting.github.io/_assignments/CS-205/MM-project-propose-4m.md

 #### Concept

-What you want to accomplish with this project?
+What do you want to accomplish with this project?
 What is your vision?
 What are your goals?

 #### Ambition